 The original Beach Hotel – Mark 1

-Without a doubt, the swimming and recreational mecca of Port Elizabeth, once Humewood was opened up for development, was the Shark River / Humewood Beach area.
+Without a doubt, once Humewood was opened up for development, the Shark River / Happy Valley / Humewood Beach area, became the swimming and recreational mecca of Port Elizabeth.
 The area north of this – the current King’s Beach – comprised mainly rocky pools and scrawny beaches.
-It was only subsequent to the construction of the harbour wall in the 1920s that silt would accumulate against the wall and rapidly create a huge expanse of white sea sand.
+It was only subsequent to the construction of the harbour wall in the 1920s that silt would accumulate against the wall and rapidly create a huge expanse of white sea sand suitable for swimming.

 Even though the area south of the Shark River had being released for development in the 1890s, the popularity of the Humewood area north of the Shark River predisposed this area as the location of the first hotel in the vicinity.
 The location selected was that of the old Elizabeth Hotel in front of the current Garden Court Hotel.
 It is believed that the original Beach Hotel and surrounding area belonged to Piet Retief and his family.
 His home, a tennis court and servants quarters stood on this ground.
 A syndicate, with James Brister as Chairman, was formed in 1893 to build this hotel.
 Tenders for the proposed Beach Hotel were called for on 22 June 1893 and the wood and iron structure was designed by architect George William Smith.
 Construction progressed rapidly and on 16 February 1894, the hotel was officially opened with a grand luncheon party.
 The first Manager was Mr. Edward Steinmann.